CHAPTER Eng

 300 LICENSURE REQUIREMENTS

-“Accreditation Board for Engineering and Technology (ABET)” means the
+Board for Engineering and Technology (ABET)” means the organization primarily

-organization primarily responsible for monitoring, evaluating, and certifying
+responsible for monitoring, evaluating, and certifying the quality of

-“Applicant” means a candidate on whose behalf an application has been
+a candidate on whose behalf an application has been filed;

-“Bachelor of science in an ABET accredited engineering curriculum” means
+science in an ABET accredited engineering curriculum” means a curriculum

-a curriculum accredited by the Engineering Accreditation Commission (EAC) of
+accredited by the Engineering Accreditation Commission (EAC) of the ABET

-accredited engineering technology curriculum” means a curriculum of 4 or more
+(TAC) accredited engineering technology curriculum” means a curriculum of 4 or

 technology;

-“Non-ABET accredited engineering or related science curriculum” means a
+accredited engineering or related science curriculum” means a curriculum of 4

-curriculum of 4 or more years, of physics, math, chemistry and engineering
+or more years, of physics, math, chemistry and engineering technology which

-technology which contains engineering or scientific principles not accredited
+contains engineering or scientific principles not accredited by ABET;

-“Temporary permit” means a temporary license, issued for a period not
+permit” means a temporary license, issued for a period not exceeding 6 months

-exceeding 6 months in any one calendar year, issued pursuant to RSA 310:A-19,
+in any one calendar year, issued pursuant to RSA 310:A-19, III; and

-“Verification” means a document received directly from a state licensing
+means a document received directly from a state licensing authority which

-authority which verifies whether or not a person has ever been granted a
+verifies whether or not a person has ever been granted

-license by that state, the dates during which the license was valid and whether
+a license by that state, the dates during which the license was valid and

 license.